 Jamie French and Dr Matt Long break down the phases of the long jump into bite-size chunks.

 To assist in the development of vertical lift, some athletes lengthen the penultimate stride, sinking the hips and thus facilitating the shortening of their final stride by 25cm compared to that of their normal running stride.
 Although the hip sink should not be overemphasised in athletes, it will lead to a stretch-shorten cycle that can increase power production in the triple extension at take-off.

-The take-off foot hits the board marginally ahead of the athlete's hips (the further ahead, the higher the take-off angle, but the greater the braking effect) whilst the last two-foot contacts with flatter feet.
-As well as a flat foot (to avoid braking) at take-off, the foot is 'active' and characterised by a downwards and backwards motion causing ground reaction upwards and forwards.
+The take-off foot hits the board marginally ahead of the athlete's hips (the further forward, the higher the take-off angle, but the more significant the braking effect) while the last two-foot contacts with flatter feet.
+As well as a flat foot (to avoid braking) at take-off, the foot is 'active' and characterised by a downwards and backward motion causing ground reaction upwards and forwards.